stellar-aria/O_C-HemisphereSuite/README.md

 1. It compiles with PlatformIO and VS-Code
 2. Add some original apps from OC firmware like Quantermain, Viznut Tracker, Quantermain, Sequins, Darkest Timeline and eliminates Enigma, Neural Net and Pong
+3. NEW: Random Walk Applet: Dual channel (X/Y) clocked random walk with selectable range and step (CV controllable).
+A smoothing parameter can be used to morph stairs-like random walk to much more smooth walk.
+The second channel can be triggered using the first channel trigger signal with a configurable division.
-3. Adds new Hemisphere applet Stairs and TB-3PO by Logarhythm1 (https://github.com/Logarhythm1/O_C-HemisphereSuite/)
+4. Adds new Hemisphere applet Stairs and TB-3PO by Logarhythm1 (https://github.com/Logarhythm1/O_C-HemisphereSuite/)
+5. Adds new Hemisphere applet Shredder and DrumMap by Ben Rosenbach (https://github.com/benirose/O_C-BenisphereSuite/)
-3. Some HEM apps were also removed (CVRecV2, DrCrusher, GatedVCA, BootsNCat, Binary, LoFiPCM, LowerRenz, Trending, Palimpsest, Squanch, MixerBal)
+6. Some HEM apps were also removed (CVRecV2, DrCrusher, GatedVCA, BootsNCat, Binary, LoFiPCM, LowerRenz, Trending, Palimpsest, Squanch, MixerBal, RunglBook, Vector*)

 ### firmware: